INFORMATION you should know before visa application

 Applying for a Russian visa

-Visa application can be submitted either in person by appointment (made on the website https://q.midpass.ru/en) at our office (consult our postal address and public hours), by post or through a visa agency not earlier than 3 months before arrival to Russia.
-This time limit is applied for submissions from March through August only.
-Mail applications from Sydney metropolitan area are not accepted.
-You can apply for a visa at the Russian Consulate General in Sydney if you reside in the following states: New South Wales, Queensland, Victoria, South Australia, Western Australia and Tasmania which constitute consular district.
+Visa application should be submitted to the Russian visa centre either by appointment (booked on the website https://interlinkservice.world/australia/en/appointment/?/new), by post (https://interlinkservice.world/australia/en/services/post) or through a visa agency.
+You can apply for a visa at the Russian Visa Centre of Sydney if you reside in the following states: New South Wales, Queensland, Victoria, South Australia, Western Australia and Tasmania which constitute consular district.

 Before beginning the application process you need to determine the appropriate type of visa according to your purpose of travel.
 Incomplete set of documents is mailed back to the applicant without processing.
-All paperwork once submitted is not subject to any change of the announced visa processing period or the period of stay in Russia indicated in the invitation available at the moment of submission.
-If applicant needs to make changes in submitted paperwork, all documentation will be returned to applicant for resubmission.
-Visa processing fees received from the applicant are not subject for reimbursement in any circumstances.
+Once submitted the application is not subject to any change.
+If applicant needs to make changes the application must be resubmitted.
+Visa processing fee payed by the applicant is not subject for reimbursement in any circumstances.
 Two valid visas in one passport and visa extensions are not possible.

 Visa section does not give information by phone.
-Please send urgent enquiries by e-mail firstname.lastname@example.org.
-Consulate may leave unanswered enquiries about acknowledging receipt/dispatch of documents, visa status and about information available on our website.
+Please send urgent enquiries by e-mail to email@example.com or firstname.lastname@example.org.
+Consulate may leave unanswered enquiries about acknowledging receipt/dispatch of documents, visa status and about information available on the website.

 Arriving to Russia